-Format: G# - where # is the speed profile number 1 thru 4
+Format: G# - where # is the speed profile number 1 or 2

-Description: This command will send clocks out to the pulse generator.
+Description: This command will send clocks out to the indexer.
 The only command that can stop the clocks is H (stop motion).
 The S (soft limit) command will make the pulses go from max speed to base speed.
 Motion can also be stopped by using the limit switch inputs.
-The ramp profile is specified by the B (base speed), M (max speed), and A (acceleration/deceleration) commands.
+The ramp profile is specified by the B (base speed), M (max speed), and A (acceleration/ deceleration) commands.